atritthart/jobsite-generator-host/README.md

 This will clone static-site-gen, metalsmith-greenhouse and swig-viewmodel into subdirectories.

+## Configure jobsite-generator-host

+Copy conf template to a local one:

+    cp jobsite-generator.default.yaml jobsite-generator.yaml

+Then fill in the "PRISMIC_" secrets. you can retrieve the values from the prismic.io config pages ("API&Security" and "Webhooks").

 ## Verify you are able to log into the AWS account

 1. Go to http://aws.zalando.net and use your email address